Home

 The Blue Water Winery is one of the newest wineries from the Southeast area of Michigan.
 Located in Carsonville on beautiful Lake Huron, they offer seven wine varietals from sweet to dry.
 Although, this is a Red Wine site, I must say that their white wines are outstanding and were enjoyed by all.

 The tasting room is very quaint and outdoors.
-The owners Connie Currie and Steve Velloff are very gracious and full of knowledge and enthusiasm.
 Their signature red wines are their award winning 2007 Cabernet Franc (Finger Lakes International Bronze Award), and their American/ French hybrid red wine called 2008 Chambourcin.
 We visited their beautiful winery where Steve gave us a tour of the vines and talked about their specific grapes and wine making techniques.
 We also learned about how they make their premium Cabernet Franc ice wine.

 For more info please visit: Blue Water Winery.